ludwigbeuttel/podsite/readme.md

 4. Add a "favicon.ico" and a "favicon.png" file to the "static" folder.
 This is usually just your podcast art.
 5. add legal information under "./pages/about.vue"
 6. theme your website (optional): Some theming is done automatically (including extracting colors from your podcast art) but you can customnize your theme further using the "vuetify.options.ts" file.
 For options, visit <https://vuetifyjs.com/en/customization/theme/>
-7. Install dependencies using the command "npm install"
+7. Install dependencies using the command "npm install" and start the application in development mode using "npm run serve"
 8. Check if your feed loads and your data is correct
 9. Run "npm run generate" to generate your very own website
 10. copy the website from the "dist" folder to your web server.
 The website has to be accessible under the same URL as your feed to avoid CORS errors.